 Turn off Photo Stream

-Go to Settings > Photos & Camera and deselect Upload to My Photo Stream.
+Go to Settings > Photos (or Photos & Camera in older versions of iOS) and deselect My Photo Stream.
 This will delete your Photo Stream from your iPhone.

 Unfortunately, it also means that your iPhone photos are no longer uploaded to your Photo Stream on your other devices.
 You can always turn it back on again after the storage issue has passed.

 You can create and share photo streams with other people.
 This is a nice way to share images of events you attended with friends, or pictures of grandchildren with grandparents, but beware that if you join someone else's photo stream it may quickly fill up your iPhone.

 Make sure you've got iCloud Photo Sharing turned off in Settings > Photos.

 If you have some images in an album you're sharing in iCloud Photo Sharing that you don't want to appear on your iPhone you can delete them.
 Go to the top of those images and click on the name of that particular album to see the whole album.